DieselNet Technology Guide » Alternative Fuels » Biomass-Based Diesel Fuels » Biodiesel

 Please log in to view the complete version of this paper.

-NOx emissions with neat biodiesel (B100) typically increase by about 10-30% relative to diesel fuel [315][808][458][1200][1412].
-NOx emissions with B20 biodiesel blends are typically increased by 1-7% [805][1528].
+Engine-Out NOx Increases.
+Engine-out NOx emissions with neat biodiesel (B100) typically increase by about 10-30% relative to diesel fuel [315][808][458][1200][1412].
+With B20 biodiesel blends, increases are typically 1-7% [805][1528].
+Others have noted higher increases [6695].
 There are also claims that on average, there is no increase in NOx emissions up to blend levels as high as B20 [1529].

 The NOx increase depends on the type of the biodiesels feedstock; the highest NOx emissions were reported with the most highly unsaturated fuels (soybean, rapeseed, and soapstock-based) [968].
 Biodiesel from more saturated feedstocks, such as animal fats, yields a smaller NOx increase.